ajayi-joseph/zenrouter/packages/zenrouter/docs/api/mixins.md

 ### RouteDeepLink

-Provides custom handling for deep links beyond the default strategies.

-**Use when:**
-- Deep link requires multi-step navigation setup
-- You need to track analytics for deep links
-- Deep link needs to load data first
-- Custom navigation flow for deep links
+Provides custom handling for deep links with advanced control over navigation behavior.
+While ZenRouter handles basic deep linking automatically through `RouteUnique`, this mixin allows you to customize how your app responds to deep links—whether by replacing the entire stack, pushing onto the current stack, or executing completely custom logic.

+Use this mixin when deep links require multi-step navigation setup, analytics tracking, data preloading, or custom navigation flows that go beyond simple route replacement.

 #### API